The Journal is published online only. The frequency of releases is 4 times a year.

 Contribution of authors and non-authors The Acknowledgements section may mention people who contributed to the work but do not meet the criteria for authorship, for example: who supported the study, acted as a mentor, assisted with data collection, coordinated the study, etc.

-To correctly determine contributions, authors of the journal NAME OF JOURNAL may use one of the schemes recommended by COPE:
+To correctly determine contributions, authors of the journal "Baikal Medical Journal" L may use one of the schemes recommended by COPE:

 General Guidelines for Authorship Contributions